gtri/scrimmage/docs/source/tutorials/openai-plugin.rst

 Normal autonomy plugins extend the Autonomy class.
 For the OpenAI autonomy plugin, we will instead extend the ExternalController autonomy plugin.
-This class covers the normal componenets of the autonomy plugin and allows to only worry about creating a few methods specfic for OpenAI.
+This class covers the normal components of the autonomy plugin and allows to only worry about creating a few methods specfic for OpenAI.
 We will thus have to change our include statements to the following: